 Fun on the Land

-Sometimes the weather doesn’t cooperate, or maybe you have a day that isn’t one on the lake.
-On days like these, there are plenty of other things to do.
+Sometimes the weather doesn’t cooperate, or maybe you want to take a break from swimming.
+On days like these, you’ll find plenty of other things to do.

 If your crew wants more to do than play cards or sit and enjoy the outdoors among the trees (my personal favorite), you can take a short drive to Hot Springs.
-You can also check out the Lake Ouachita Vista Trail for hiking, the plethora of fishing spots, or for something truly unique, go crystal digging.
+You can also check out the Lake Ouachita Vista Trail for hiking, the plethora of fishing spots.
+For something truly unique, go crystal digging.
 Nearby Mount Ida is the Quartz Crystal Capital of the World!

-No matter what you decide to do, the best thing about a Lake Ouachita trip is that you never feel bored or rushed.
-So, consider Lake Ouachita for your next family vacation; you’ll love it when your family becomes lake people!
+No matter what you decide to do, the BEST thing about a Lake Ouachita vacation is that you never feel bored or rushed.
+So, consider Lake Ouachita for your next family trip; you’ll love it when your family become lake people!